Ukraine updates: Kyiv 'shot down' Russian hypersonic missile – DW – 05/06/2023

 Moscow says nationalist author targeted in 'terrorist' bombing

 Russian nationalist writer Zakhar Prilepin was injured in a bombing targeting his car in western Russia's Nizhny Novgorod city, Russian media reported.
-Moscow called the incident a "terrorist" attack, blaming Ukraine, the US and the UK.
+Moscow called the incident a "terrorist" attack, blaming Ukraine, the United States and the United Kingdom.

 The author was wounded but conscious, Russia's TASS news agency said on Saturday.
 It added that preliminary information suggested the car was rigged with an explosive device at the bottom.